Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 For standard productivity workflows—Microsoft 365, video conferencing, browser-based applications—16GB remains the sweet spot for Windows business laptops.
 Chromebooks operate efficiently with 8GB due to Chrome OS's memory management architecture.
 The critical insight during the current RAM shortage: refurbished Windows business laptops with 16GB already installed cost $350-$500, while a new Windows system with equivalent memory runs $900-$1,200 due to DDR5 pricing premiums.
 The refurbished path avoids the entire 478% memory markup.

-Standard deletion is insufficient for regulated industries.
-Companies retiring laptops in healthcare, finance, or legal services require certified data destruction to satisfy HIPAA §164.310(d)(1), NIST 800-88, and related data handling requirements.
+Companies retiring laptops in healthcare, finance, or legal services require certified data destruction to meet these standards.
 Working with certified data destruction providers generates compliance documentation confirming secure media sanitization—documentation required for regulatory audits.
 Chromebooks' cloud-centric architecture simplifies this: data lives in Google Drive, not local storage, reducing retirement complexity significantly.

 Yes.
 Bulk refurbished procurement enables consistent model standardization, simplifying IT support, spare parts inventory, and imaging processes.
 DCD works with companies deploying 50+ units to source consistent models with verified specifications.
 Combined with custom imaging services, companies receive systems pre-configured with required software, domain settings, and security policies—ready for immediate deployment without per-unit setup labor.
 Contact us to discuss volume requirements and pricing.